What Is FICA Tax? Understanding Payroll Tax Requirements

 This means that you must withhold a 0.9 percent tax from employee wages and do not have to pay the employer’s contribution.
 The surtax is imposed on employees whose wages exceed $200,000 in a calendar year.

-The wage base limit which refers to the maximum wage that’s subject to tax each year is only applicable for Social Security tax.
-In 2018, the current wage base is $128,400 (Refer to “What’s New” in Publication 15).
+The wage base limit which refers to the maximum wage that’s subject to tax each year is only applicable to Social Security tax.
+In 2020, the current wage base is $137,700 (Refer to "What's New" in Publication 15).

-In addition to federal taxes paid for Social Security and Medicare, certain states and local governments may also impose taxes for disability funds and worker’s compensation funds.
+In addition to federal taxes paid for Social Security and Medicare, certain states and local governments may also impose taxes on disability funds and worker’s compensation funds.

 Is FICA Tax the Same as Federal Income Tax?